ISL 2019-20: Chennaiyin’s John Gregory hints at resignation after loss to Bengaluru | Goal.com

 “We started Dragos (Firtulescu) in three games and I wanted to change a few things.
 Rahim (Ali) has been exciting in the training and wanted his chance.
 With (Lallianzuala) Chhangte, he had three games in seven days recently.
 Both he and Thapa were exhausted.
 They have played non-stop action in the last 12 months.
 This was an ideal time to rest him.”

 On his future at the club, Gregory said, “It's about time I sit with the owner and had a talk.
 She has been supportive and I need to talk now.
 We can’t continue like this.
 I carried this club on my shoulders for the last two years.
 It’s not easy, I have never worked so hard but I think it might be time for someone to take over.
-I have tried my best but the club comes first."
+I have tried my best but the club comes first.
+I'm hurting like hell, more than you would ever believe"